blockchain-etl/solana-etl/README.md

 This repository contains all of the code for running a Solana ETL pipeline.
 The primary purpose of this is to serve data for Google BigQuery, but outputs for Google Pub/Sub, RabbitMQ, RabbitMQ Stream, JSON files, and JSONL files are supported.

+If you would like to modify this code for your own purposes, see the [documentation](/docs/).

+## Quickstart
 To deploy your own instance of this pipeline, you can find full end-to-end deployment scripts and documentation [here](/iac/).

-If you would like to modify this code for your own purposes, see the [documentation](/docs/).

 ## Architecture Overview
 The overall infrastructure is depicted below.